Tagalog Wikipedia: First steps of Tagalog Wikipedia

 The first article created in the Tagalog Wikipedia (aside from Unang Pahina or the main page) is about Wikipedia.
 It was created on March 25, 2004.
 During the times when Tagalog Wikipedia's standards on articles were not strict, the first featured article was Livestrong wristband, but this was replaced by the article kimika (chemistry) in line with the revised standards.
 But kimika along with the second featured article wiki were eventually replaced by a review process.
 Technically, the very first featured article that survived the review process is about keso (cheese).

 The File:Flutterbye.jpg was the first featured picture for the article paru-parong Viceroy (Viceroy butterfly).
 Because the file was deleted, it was replaced by File:St Vitus stained glass.jpg for the article Katedral ng San Vitus (St. Vitus Cathedral).
-Although the featured picture archive lists File:Viceroy Butterfly.jpg as the first featured picture.
+The featured picture archive lists File:Viceroy Butterfly.jpg as the first featured picture.

 The first three articles that appeared in Alam Ba Ninyo?
 (Did you know?) were web browser (en), Wikang Bulgaro (Bulgarian language) and Pilipinas (Philippines).
-There was a section entitled On This Day at the main page on April 2, 2008, but this was hidden on May 3, 2008, because of lack of contributors of this section.
+There was a section entitled On This Day at the main page on 2 April 2008, but this was hidden on 3 May 2008, because of lack of contributors of this section.